Paycheck Protection Program (PPP) Lawyers

 The loan was designed to help small business owners keep their workers employed, but the requirements are so strict that businesses could easily make a small mistake that will require them to pay back the loan with interest.

 One of the simplest mistakes a business owner can make is not spending at least 60% of the funds on employee payroll.
 Anybody who owns a business understands that there is a lot more overhead to keeping a business running than just paying employees.
 A business owner who received the loan may have furloughed some employees and used the capital primarily to pay for other fixed expenses.
 In March and April of 2020, it was common for businesses to furlough employees so the individuals would be eligible to receive the enhanced unemployment established in the CARES act.

 Another common error could be business owners failing to spend the money within 24 weeks of receiving the funds.
 Although this requirement is significantly more lenient than the 8-week timeframe on the initial bill, this still puts a limit on how owners spend the money to support their business.

 The PPP was designed to help business owners cope with all the difficulties that accompanied the coronavirus pandemic.
 However, small mistakes on the loan such as using the money incorrectly or not using it within the specified timeframe could lead to criminal charges.
-Berry Law has both business attorneys and white collar crime lawyers on staff.
+Berry Law: Criminal Defense and Personal Injury Lawyers has both business attorneys and white collar crime lawyers on staff.
 If you are facing fraud charges due to a mistake on your PPP loan, we may be able to help.
-Contact Berry Law Firm today to schedule a confidential consultation.
+Contact Berry Law: Criminal Defense and Personal Injury Lawyers today to schedule a confidential consultation.